 The food industry is using tactics that have been successfully employed by the tobacco and fossil fuel industries for decades.
 This is well-documented in the report “The New Merchants of Doubt: Big Meat and Dairy’s Corporate Playbook to Distract, Delay, and Derail Climate Action” by Changing Markets.

 Health professionals remain complicit.
 Nutrition organisations receive sponsorship money from industry groups such as the AHDB.
-Doctors and nutrition professionals act as spokespeople for meat and dairy lobby groups including the AHDB, School and Nursery Milk Alliance and Devenish.
+Doctors and nutrition professionals act as spokespeople for meat and dairy industry groups including the AHDB, School and Nursery Milk Alliance and Devenish.
 Scientists, with financial ties to the meat and dairy industry, have teamed up to propagate misinformation in The Dublin Declaration which has been exposed as industry propaganda.
 The UK Government’s own nutrition advisors receive funding from food companies.

 Our banks are complicit too, providing billions of pounds in financing to large meat and dairy corporations in the UK and globally.
 A report by Feedback, titled “Bankrolling the Butchers,” found that the “Big Six” banks—Barclays, HSBC, Santander, Lloyds, NatWest, and Standard Chartered—not only provided $77 billion in funding but also held nearly $1.2 billion in shareholdings in 55 meat and dairy companies as of March 2023.